esito/ano-doc/docs/custom-code/overview-code-customization.md

 </td>
 <td>

 Source folder for generated files.
 All files within this folder path are regenerated every time the project is built.
 DO NOT MODIFY.
-The generated source is described in the AnonymizerAPI javadoc.
+The generated source is described in the AnonymizerAPI Javadoc.

 </td>
 </tr>